-One of the biggest advantages of Allsite tension fabric structures is the use of an aluminum frame.
-Aluminum is not only one of the toughest metals, but it is also lightweight, easy to work with, corrosion-resistant, durable and recyclable.
+One of the biggest advantages of Allsite polyester-coated fabric structures is the use of an aluminum frame.
+Aluminum is not only one of the toughest metals–it is also lightweight, easy to work with, corrosion-resistant, durable, and recyclable.
 For these reasons, aluminum is the metal of choice for many modern applications.
-For Allsite, aluminum provides the opportunity to create a product that is incredibly strong, durable and delivers a product with exceptionally useful properties at an affordable cost.
+For Allsite, aluminum allows us to create a product that is incredibly strong, durable, and delivers a product with exceptionally useful properties at an affordable cost.

 Properties of Aluminum

 Aluminum is the third most abundant chemical in the Earth’s crust, making it the most abundant metal in the world.
-It is a nonmagnetic, ductile metal, meaning it is not brittle, and can be easily reshaped without breaking.
-In addition to being a abundantly available metal, aluminum is desirable in many different industries because of its unique properties.
-Aluminum is corrosion resistant, so it can be used in all types of weather and harsh conditions without being affected.
-Another property of aluminum is that it has a low density, making it very lightweight.
-It can be combined with a range of other materials, almost 270 of them, to create metal alloys in order to provide added benefits based on the intended application.
-When combined with other elements such as magnesium, silicon, pure aluminum or lithium, aluminum can be processed to become an extremely strong metal and can be used in place of steel.
-It also can be used in electrical applications due to its conductivity properties.
+In addition to being a abundantly available, aluminum is desirable in many different industries because of its unique properties.
+It is a nonmagnetic, ductile (i.e. not brittle) metal, and can be easily reshaped without breaking.
+Aluminum is corrosion-resistant, able to be used in harsh conditions without breaking down.
+It has a low density, making it very lightweight, and can be combined with almost 270 other types of materials to create metal alloys which provide added benefits based on the intended application.
+When combined with other elements such as magnesium, silicon, pure aluminum or lithium, aluminum can be processed into an extremely strong metal comparable to steel is use and properties.
+It even can be used in electrical applications due to its conductivity.

-.With its many useful and advantageous properties, aluminum is prized and engineered for use in many applications in fields like transportation, aviation, construction and the military:
+.With its many useful and advantageous properties, aluminum is prized and engineered for use in many applications in fields like transportation, aviation, construction, and military usage:

-- Military industry: aluminum can be found in military aircraft, Humvees, and armor plate
+- Military industry: Found in military aircraft, Humvees, and armor plating

-- Aerospace industry: aluminum is used in airplanes, missiles and space shuttles
+- Aerospace industry: Used in airplanes, missiles and space shuttles

-- Auto industry: aluminum is the second-most used metal in manufacturing vehicles of all sizes
+- Auto industry: Second-most used metal in manufacturing vehicles of all sizes

-- Other applications: aluminum has been used in a number of other applications including skyscrapers, food packaging and ocean liners
+- Other applications: Used in a number of other applications, including skyscrapers, food packaging, and ocean liners

 A Short History of Aluminum

-American businesses across the country quickly recognized the versatility of aluminum and its use grew as American industries expanded across the continent.
-Aluminum played an important role in World War II, where it was manufactured into everything from mess kits to aircraft frames, radar equipment and ship infrastructures.
+American businesses across the country quickly recognized the versatility of aluminum and used more and more it as they expanded across the continent.
+Aluminum played an important role in World War II, where it was used in everything from mess kits to aircraft frames, radar equipment, and ship infrastructures.
 More recent uses for aluminum include many familiar consumer products.
 We all know aluminum foil and soda cans, but it’s also used in iPads and iPhones as well as in the airplanes, cars and trucks we use.

 The Amazing Versatility of Aluminum